 The Hospital has incurred recurring losses and negative cash flows from operations.
-As a result, the Hospital obtained a promissory note from the Bank of Anguilla (lender), effective November 4, 2019, to sustain operating cash flows during the Hospital's conversion to critical access, which began August 1, 2019.
-The lender may, at its option, give notice to the Hospital that amounts are immediately due and payable.
+Effective August 1, 2019, the Hospital converted to CAH status.
+The transition to CAH coupled with managing the pandemic impact on the community and receipt of CARES Act funding have sustained operating cash flows.
+Retention of the CARES Act funding will be based on meeting the conditions of the Department of Health and Human Services (HHS).
 The accompanying financial statements have been prepared assuming the Hospital will continue as a going concern; however, the financial condition of the Hospital raises substantial doubt about the Hospital's ability to do so.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classifications of liabilities that may result should the Hospital be unable to continue as a going concern.